TritonDataCenter/webconsole-node/README.md

 # webconsole-node

-Node.js application managed by [ContainerPilot](https://github.com/joyent/containerpilot).
+Node.js application managed by [tini](https://github.com/krallin/tini).
 This is meant to be a base image that can be extended.

 ## Configuration

 A basic application can be set up by `COPY`ing nginx and Node.js files (application code, conf file, keys, certs, etc.) into the `webconsole-node` image.
 See the Dockerfile in the [example](./example) directory.

-### Environment Variables

-`webconsole-node` supports the following environment variables:

-- `NODE_START` - The command used to start the Node.js application.
-Defaults to `node .`.
-- `PORT` - The port used by the Node.js application.
-Defaults to `5000`.
-- `HEALTH_ENDPOINT` - The HTTP endpoint of the Node.js application used for performing application health checks.
-Defaults to `health`.

 ### `prestart.sh`